yaweli/pipi/newproject.md

 start.html
 ```

-This start.html will be page number one fot the m-framework software
+This start.html will be page number one for the m-framework software

 ### use the advance template with bootstrap
 ```